WHua0/event_manager_practice/readme.md

 5. Added a full name validator and updated json_schema_extra to reflect the change.

-6. Updated profile picture url validator from Closed Issue 5.
+6. Previously updated profile picture url validator from Closed Issue 5.

+7. Updated BaseModel to mirror UserBase(BaseModel) Previous Updates from Closed Issues 4 & 5: Max Length for Email and Profile Picture Url.

+PUT/users Update User By ID is working as intended with updates to the database.

 ## Dockerhub
 ![Dockerhub Link](submissions/Dockerhub.png)